 “Shred like Lita, swag like Joan.”

-Carmen Phillips, Autostraddle's associate editor, is coming to you hot from Detroit, MI.
-She's a proud black Puerto Rican femme who can't wait for her very first A-Camp!
+Carmen Phillips is Autostraddle’s Associate Editor.
+She has a PhD in American Studies from New York University.
 As a writer, Carmen focuses on pop culture, feminism, and racial justice.
 As a QTPOC Speakeasy Co-Director, she hopes to create a fun and welcoming space or people of color at A-Camp.
-She'll drop everything – literally everything – to talk about Beyoncé.
-Don't believe her?
+She’s a proud black Puerto Rican femme who can’t wait for her very first A-Camp!
+Oh and she’ll drop everything – literally everything – to talk about Beyoncé.
+Don’t believe her?
 Just try it and see.

 "I love myself when I am laughing." – Zora Neale Hurston